wuqui/socsemvar/README.md

 (e.g. using `conda`).

 The Reddit data used for this paper are too big to make them available here.
-Some parts of the code cannot be executed without having access to these datasets.
-The full datasets of Reddit comments and the models trained from these comments can be requested via email.
-The datasets and models allow to reproduce our results.
+Therefore, the code in this repository uses a smaller random sample of the original data.
+The full datasets of Reddit comments and the models trained from these comments can be requested via email and allow to reproduce our results.

 This repository provides the code used to process the Reddit comments, train the models, and produce the results presented in our paper.
 The